sean-poole/sean-poole/README.md

 <br />

-A full-stack software engineer motivated by affecting positive change by means of developing purposeful solutions.
+A full-stack software engineer determined to influence positive change by means of developing purposeful solutions.

 See [my website](https://seanpoole.netlify.app/) for more information.